sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 For a recursive source transfer, there is a performance issue to consider.
-For each sub-folder, SFTPPlus will need to make a separate request (local or remote) to get the content and attributes of each members of that folder.
+For each sub-folder, SFTPPlus will need to make a separate request (local or remote) to get the content and attributes of each member of that folder.
 When you have 1000 sub-folders, SFTPPlus will make at least 1000 requests.

 In contrast, if you set up a non-recursive file transfer scenario,